yexinhai/yexinhai.github.io/index.md

 - 2023.11-Now Professor, College of Advanced Agriculture Science, Zhejiang A&F University, China.

 ### Areas of research interest
-- Parasitoid wasp genomics
+- Insect genomics, parasitoid wasp genomics
-- Comparative genomics
+- The evolution and function of pest control factors of natural enemies (e.g. parasitoid wasps) and their applications in biological control
 - Venom evolution
-- Non-coding RNAs
+- AI for genomics
 - Bioinformatics
-- Entomology

 ### Publications
 For more detailed information see my [google citations page](https://scholar.google.com/citations?user=oV39vz0AAAAJ&hl=zh-CN)